aparkgh/aparkgh/README.md

 ### 🌟 Fun Facts:
 - My first languages I ever learnt was Batch and VBScript
-- I'm into PC and keyboard building, as well as photography.
+- I like playing piano and reading books in my free time, and I'm also into PC and keyboard building and photography
 - My favourite books are Atomic Habits by James Clear, Big Book of Numbers by Adam Spencer, and Why We Sleep by Matthew Walker
 - I've been playing piano for 10+ years and play mostly classical pieces
 - My favourite food is 떡볶이